vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-deployment-test.md

 ```

 > [!TIP]
-> If you want to fully audit how attack surface reduction rules will work in your organization, you'll need to use a management tool to deploy this setting to devices in your network(s).
+> If you want to fully audit how attack surface reduction rules work in your organization, you'll need to use a management tool to deploy this setting to devices in your network.

 You can also use Group Policy, Intune, or mobile device management (MDM) configuration service providers (CSPs) to configure and deploy the setting.
 Learn more in the main [Attack surface reduction rules](attack-surface-reduction.md) article.